 One of my favorite things about Betterment is its emphasis on goals, and its alignment of investment portfolios with goals.
 So, instead of saving and investing for a house down payment, new car, epic vacation, and more in one account with other advisors, you can save and invest for specific purposes using distinct portfolios, each with a unique time horizon with Betterment.

 The goal-setting feature can be useful, depending on how I set up the goal.
-If my goal includes a targeted amount (e.g., $30,000) within a certain time frame (e.g., 10 years), I can see at a glance whether you are on track to reach this goal: if yes, great!; if not, then I can adjust your automatic contributions, make a one-time contribution, extend your timeline, etc.
+If my goal includes a targeted amount (e.g., $30,000) within a certain time frame (e.g., 10 years), I can see at a glance whether you are on track to reach this goal: if yes, great!; if not, then I can adjust your automatic contributions, make a one-time contribution, extend my timeline, etc.

 Though the projections are estimates based on historical information, I can still get an idea of what actions to take to potentially improve my outcomes.